Did the Las Vegas Shooting Involve an Automatic Weapon?

 To purchase one, a buyer must submit fingerprints, go through an FBI criminal background check, and pay a $200 tax.
 The guns themselves are also extremely expensive.
 Justin Anderson, the director of marketing at Hyatt Guns, a Charlotte-based retailer that bills itself as “America’s Largest Gun Shop,” told me that purchasing a semi-automatic weapon, like an AR-15, would cost you between $400 and $700.
 But for a fully automatic gun, you might spend $18,000 to $25,000.
 “There are a group of guys out there who buy full autos and just take them to the range to have fun,” Anderson told me, noting that machine-gun shoots happen regularly all over the country.
 “I’ve done it myself, it’s a lot of fun.”

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) reports that there were 176,000 of these guns registered in the United States as of February 2016.
-While it’s still unclear how Paddock obtained his weapons, it’s possible that he could have crafted the automatics himself, as a gun owner can convert a semi-automatic rifle to full automatic, if they have the inclination.
+While it’s still unclear how Paddock obtained his weapons, it’s possible that he could have crafted automatic weapons himself, as a gun owner can convert a semi-automatic rifle to full automatic, if they have the inclination.
 “It’s a difficult process to do,” Anderson said, as well as “extraordinarily illegal.”
 You’d need a specific type of bolt, a specific receiver, and a few highly regulated parts.
 But, he added, “Somebody bent on doing something like this, I’m sure it would not be impossible for him to do it.”
+He also could have attached a bump stock, or used a trigger crank, a mechanism used to hit the trigger multiple times per second.

 If automatic weapons, despite being highly regulated, were used in the attack, it may illustrate the limits of tightening gun regulations in preventing mass shootings.
 But it’s hard to draw conclusions from a single event because we can’t measure the counterfactual, Webster said.

-Note: This story was updated on Monday, October 2 at 11:22 pm